Isometric dilations and von Neumann inequality for finite rank commuting contractions

+Motivated by Ball, Li, Timotin and Trent's Schur-Agler class version of commutant lifting theorem, we introduce a class, denoted by $\mathcal{P}_n(\mathcal{H})$, of $n$-tuples of commuting contractions on a Hilbert space $\mathcal{H}$.
+We always assume that $n \geq 3$.
+The importance of this class of $n$-tuples stems from the fact that the von Neumann inequality or the existence of isometric dilation does not hold in general for $n$-tuples, $n \geq 3$, of commuting contractions on Hilbert spaces (even in the level of finite dimensional Hilbert spaces).
+Under some rank-finiteness assumptions, we prove that tuples in $\mathcal{P}_n(\mathcal{H})$ always admit explicit isometric dilations and satisfy a refined von Neumann inequality in terms of algebraic varieties in the closure of the unit polydisc in $\mathbb{C}^n$.

-This paper concerns contractive and isometric dilations, commutant lifting theorem and von Neumann inequality for commuting $n$-tuples of contractions, $n \geq 3$, on Hilbert spaces.
-We denote by $\T^n(\clh)$ the set of all ordered $n$-tuples of commuting contractions on a Hilbert space $\clh$:
+\newsection{Introduction} In this paper we deal with the problem of isometric dilations and (refined) von-Neumann inequality for $n$-tuples ($n \geq 3$) of commuting contractions.
+For notational convenience, we denote by $\T^n(\clh)$ the set of all ordered $n$-tuples of commuting contractions on a Hilbert space $\clh$: